unit8co/darts/docs/userguide/covariates.md

 **Figure 1: Top level summary of how forecasting models work with target and covariates for a prediction with forecast horizon n=2**

 There are some extra nuances that might be good to know.
 For instance, deep learning models in Darts can (in general) forecast `output_chunk_length` points at a time.
-However it is still possible for models trained with past covariates to make forecasts for some horizon `n > output_chunk_length` if the `past_covariates` are known far enough into the future.
+However, it is still possible for models trained with past covariates to make forecasts for some horizon `n > output_chunk_length` if the `past_covariates` are known far enough into the future.
 In such cases, the forecasts are obtained by consuming future values of the past covariates, and using auto-regression on the target series.
 If you want to know more details, read on.